eznxxy/go-base/README.md

 5. The quality of the code is guaranteed at a fairly high level.

 ### How to use
-Linter tool wrapped to docker-compose and first of all need to build container with linters
+First of all need to build container with linters

 - `make lint-build`